andrearevilla/using-io/README.md

-# Sorry, Typeform I/O will be deprecated soon.
+# Sorry, Typeform I/O is deprecated.
 Please visit https://developer.typeform.com/ to discover our new developer products

 # Projects using Typeform I/O